linode/apl-docs/docs/for-ops/console/dashboard.md

 sidebar_label: Dashboard
 ---

-The platform dashboard gives a global overview of information most relevant to the team.
+The platform dashboard gives a global overview of information most relevant for the platform admin.
 In the top bar, select the View: `platform`.

 ## Prerequisites